radish-es/casebook-property/content/casebook/relationships/adverse-possession.md

 ---
 title: Adverse Possession
 class: concept
-decription: A common law doctrine that allows for a transfer of title by virtue of possession
+description: A common law doctrine that allows for a transfer of title by virtue of possession
 doctrines:
   - adverse-possession